phorton1/Arduino-theClock3/docs/readme.md

 The pendulum has a **magnet** in it that aligns with an **electromagnetic coil** in the box that can *repulse* (push) the pendulum a little on each swing, providing the energy to keep it moving.
-By increasing the power provided to the coil we can make the pendulum swing further, and by decreasing it, we can make it swing less.
+By increasing the power provided to the coil we can make the pendulum swing further, and by decreasing it, we can make it swing less widely.

-There another **pair of magnets**, one in the stem of the pendulum, and one that is affixed to the clock, that is adjustable, that together, via magnetic repulsion, act as a **spring** when the pendulum swings sufficiently far.
+There is another **pair of magnets**, one in the stem of the pendulum, and one that is affixed to the clock, that is adjustable, that together, via magnetic repulsion, act as a **spring** when the pendulum swings sufficiently far.
 Because of this spring, the pendulum swings *faster* when it swings further